anlsh/picl/README.md

 # Important Note: Pre-Release

-  I am currently soliciting feedback on the codebase, and won't garuntee the
+  I am currently soliciting feedback on PICL, so things aren't stable yet.
-    stability of any existing functionality yet.
-With that said, I don't expect this to last too long or for the API to change that much
+  This shouldn't last more than a few days though

 # picl
 #### _Anish Moorthy <anlsh@protonmail.com>_